 “The Policy Settings tab is mainly useful if you have multiple policies,” Harrison said.
 He went on to say that the Policy Settings tab allows admins to quickly find specific domain lists, instead of finding the policy the domain list applies to, saving time and effort when adjusting the lists.

 Block Page Settings provides an excellent example of the benefits of using the Policy Editor.
 If you create a new user from the sidebar Block Page Settings menu, an extra step must also be taken in the Policy Editor to enable this bypass user—whereas the same user created through the Policy Editor is applied to the policy immediately.

-There is a comprehensive guide to creating policies using just the Policy Editor alone—you can read it here.
+There is a comprehensive guide to creating policies using just the Policy Editor.
 Looking for a tl;dr?
 Harrison suggests that admins who need to get policies up and running quickly go directly to step 2, section b, which covers security settings.

 Policy execution order matters

 If you have already created your policies in the Dashboard, you may feel like you’ve got everything covered.
 However, there is one more tip that is imperative to keep in mind: your policy order.
 Below, you can see the Policy Editor view.
 On the left hand side, you can see an arrow pointing downward.
 This is actually a guideline for creating policies that stack appropriately, ensuring that the correct policies are applied to the correct groups, users, and networks.

 According to the policy ordering tutorial, “Policies are applied based on a ‘first match’ methodology which follows a top to bottom execution order.
 Therefore, only the top-most policy that matches a user’s Identity will be applied, and all subsequent lower matches will be ignored.”